kumuluz/kumuluzee/README.md

 <!-- JSON-P -->
 <dependency>
     <groupId>com.kumuluz.ee</groupId>
-    <artifactId>kumuluzee-json-p</artifactId>
+    <artifactId>kumuluzee-json-p-jsonp</artifactId>
     <version>${kumuluzee.version}</version>
 </dependency>
 ```

 ## Planned features

-The next major release will focus on adding the two major components: JAX-WS and EJB.
-Currently Metro is planned as the implementation
+The next major release will focus on adding the two major components:

+- JAX-WS
+- EJB

-of JAX-WS and OpenEJB for EJB.
+Currently Metro is planned as the implementation for JAX-WS and OpenEJB for EJB.

 Additional implementations will also be added to existing components.
 Currently the following are planned: